-Coconut yoghurt can be expensive, so we’ve sourced an easy and quick recipe you can try
+Coconut yoghurt is expensive, so we’ve sourced an easy and quick DIY recipe.

-Coconuts are packed with health benefits.
-They’re packed with medium chain saturated fatty acids, which do need to be consumed in moderation but are known to ward off disease causing organisms due to antiviral and anti-bacterial properties.
+The jury is still out on coconuts, but most nutritionists agree coconuts have some health benefits.
+They contain medium chain saturated fatty acids, which do need to be consumed in moderation but are known to ward off disease causing organisms due to antiviral and anti-bacterial properties.

 Coconut milk yoghurt can contain up to 15% of the vitamin A you require on a daily basis.
 It is also a great source of lactose-free calcium and iron which can really boost your immunity and energy levels.

 Coconut milk is an ideal substitute for cow’s milk and an easy way to have probiotics in your diet.
 Probiotics help with the balance of good and bad bacteria in the intestines, which ultimately improve digestion.